 In 2018, the HRCC retained the services of Willis Towers Watson ("Towers"), an independent executive and director compensation consulting firm and Towers reported directly to the Chair of the HRCC.
-In 2022, Tower's mandate covered the following:
+In 2024, Towers' mandate covered the following:

-- Review of the Report on Executive Compensation section of the Corporation's management proxy circular; - Review of short and long-term incentive plan design for the Named Executive Officers and other employees of the Corporation; - Review the amendment to the employment agreement of the President and Chief Executive Officer; and - Review compensation arrangements proposed for executives.
+- Review of the Report on Executive Compensation section of the Corporation's management proxy circular; - · Review of short and long-term incentive plan design for the Named Executive Officers and other employees of the Corporation; and - · Review compensation arrangements proposed for executives.

-An engagement letter documented the key elements of the reporting relationships, including how and to whom Towers communicated information and recommendations.
 The HRCC was satisfied that the advice received from Towers was objective and independent.
 The HRCC's decisions with regards to the compensation programs of the Corporation were its sole responsibility and may have reflected factors and information other than information and recommendations provided by Towers.

 In 2016, Management retained Towers to conduct executive compensation benchmarking for the Named Executive Officers and other executive positions of the Corporation as part of the review of the Corporation's pay positioning policy at that time.
-No such benchmarking has been conducted by Management
+No such benchmarking has been conducted by Management since.

-The following table sets forth the fees paid to Towers for compensation-related services as well as other fees for 2022 and 2021:
+The following table sets forth the fees paid to Towers for compensation-related services as well as other fees for 2024 and 2023:

-2022 2021
+2024 2023

 Type of Fees (\$) (\$)

-Executive Compensation Related Fees (1) 62,258 15,528
+Executive Compensation Related Fees (1) 43,588 21,368

 All Other Fees - -

-Total Fees 62,258 15,528
+Total Fees 43,588 21,368